-The Brother you entrust with Masonic Leadership should be a man who believes in the program, is experienced, and has a working knowledge of the Fraternity, and is a zealous Mason.
+The Brother you entrust with Masonic Leadership Training should be someone who believes in the program, is experienced, has a working knowledge of the Fraternity, and is a zealous Mason.
 He should be comfortable teaching and mentoring his fellow Brothers.
-You are responsible for all your appointees throughout the year, please ensure the Brother that you have chosen to conduct this important mission maintains continual contact with the Lodges in your District and remains available to present the material.
+You are responsible for all of your appointees throughout the year.
+Please ensure that the Brother you selected to conduct this important mission maintains continual contact with the Lodges in your District and remains available to present the material.